graphicsdesk/spectate/README.md

 2. Run `spectate publish`.
 (Whenever you want to update JS or CSS assets after publication, just run this command again.)

 3. Copy the contents of `dist/index.html` into an HTML block in an Ellipsis story.
+(More detailed instructions [here](https://github.com/graphicsdesk/spectate/wiki/Putting-a-Spectate-project-on-Arc).)